 A CSV file can only be used to import regular synonyms (type is

 The file must contain one set of comma-separated synonyms per line.

-For now, our CSV import supports only UNIX line breaks (
+For now, CSV import supports only Unix line breaks (

 \r\n), not yet